 He runs courses, gives lectures and speaks at medical institutions and conferences worldwide on topics ranging from facial nerve palsy to eyelid lifts and tear trough fillers.
 He has written textbooks and numerous medical papers that have been published in leading journals.
 He also runs a successful fellowship programme.

-In 2007, Mr Malhotra received the American Academy of Ophthalmology Achievement Award and in September 2011 he was awarded a Bronze National Clinical Excellence Award by the Department of Health.
+In 2007, Mr Malhotra received the American Academy of Ophthalmology Achievement Award and in September 2011 he was awarded a Bronze National Clinical Excellence Award and in 2015 he was awarded a Silver National Clinical Excellence Award by the Department of Health.

 Mr Malhotra is recognised by all major medical insurance schemes.